postgis/h3-pg/docs/api.md

 ## Discrete raster data
-Combining summary from multiple rasters into a single JSON object for each H3 index, adding `fraction` value (fraction of H3 cell area for each value):
+For rasters where pixels have discrete values corresponding to different classes of land cover or land use, H3 cell summary can be represented by a JSON object with separate fields for each class.
+First, value, number of pixels and approximate area are calculated for each H3 cell and value in a raster, then the stats are grouped across multiple rasters by H3 index and value, and after that stats for different values in a cell are combined into a single JSON object.
+The following example query additionally calculates a fraction of H3 cell pixels for each value, using a window function to get a total number of pixels:
 ```
 WITH
     summary AS (